 Survey respondents were asked to identify up to three locations where they participate in physical or social activities most often.
 Almost one in four respondents (24 per cent) stated that they participated in social or physical activities most often at home.
 This could be due to the fact that there is a convenience aspect in not having to travel or the fact that much of a person's free time is usually spent within their home.
 However, the finding also may suggest an ongoing a need to encourage a portion of older adults to remain engaged in community activities outside of the home, particularly with studies identifying isolation among older adults as a growing concern.
 That said, common spaces for participation outside of the home included a branch of Mississauga Libraries (17 per cent), the Mississauga Seniors Centre (16 per cent), and Active Adult Centre of Mississauga (14 per cent).
-Among City of Mississauga Community Centres, the most visited locations were: Meadowvale Community Centre (14 per cent), Mississauga Valley Community Centre (13 per cent), South Common Community Centre (13 per cent), and Carmen Corbasson Community Centre (13 per cent).
+Among City of Mississauga Community Centres, the most visited locations were: Meadowvale Community Centre (14 per cent), Mississauga Valley Community Centre (13 per cent).